18ksharma/cycleshare/README.md

 * Users can add ratings for people who have posts
 * Implement Likes on a specific bike
 * Add rating to other users
-* Show posts only a certain distance away
+* Show posts only a certain distance away (filtering)
 * display location of bike in a range
+* Adding comments to posts
+* Press and hold to delete posts on the profilefragment

 ### 2. Screen Archetypes